mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Discussion

 As expected, the documentation maintained an uptime of greater than 99.9% at 99.975% for the year.
 During any down time the API documentation would not have been available, but, no effect to end user requests for the information was reported.
+Data regarding the usage of the API can be viewed in Measure 20.